Last Updated on

 The website does state that each glass tube is not a full glass of wine, however, the tube only gives you a few sips of wine which were even less than what a tasting room or flight would offer anywhere else.

 If you live in an area where there are no wineries close by or you’re not into venturing out, then Vinebox might be your best option to try out some new wines.
-But don’t expect to be fully satisfied on a quarter of a glass of wine.
+But don’t expect to be fully satisfied with a quarter of a glass of wine.

 - Stellar packaging and presentation